MandiYang/MYgames/package_contents/README.md

 This is my first simple python package on [PyPi](https://pypi.org/).

-You can play some games with this package, currently it is only 2 games by me but I will release more.
+You can play some games with this package, currently there are only 2 games by me but I will release more.

 I am not a adult and not a native english speaker so the text can be hard to read.
 You are welcome to suggest improvements or bug fixes.